mark-watson/LM_Studio_BOOK/manuscript/apitools.md

     handler.run(another_prompt)
 ```

 The custom tool in this example is the `get_weather` function.
-It is defined with clear parameters, `city` and `unit`, and includes type hints and a docstring that the `ToolManager` will use to automatically generate its schema.
+It is defined with clear parameters, `city` and temperature `unit`, and includes type hints and a docstring that the `ToolManager` will use to automatically generate its schema.
 Instead of making a live call to a weather service, this function contains simple conditional logic to return hardcoded JSON strings for "Chicago" and "Tokyo," or an error if another city is requested.
 This mock implementation is a common and effective development practice, as it allows you to build and test the entire function-calling logic without depending on external network requests or API keys.
 The function's return value is a JSON string, which is a standard data interchange format easily understood by both the Python environment and the LLM.

 The main execution block follows the same clear, step-by-step pattern as the previous example.
 It configures the client, initializes the `ToolManager`, and registers the `get_weather` function.
 After setting up the `ConversationHandler`, it runs two test cases that highlight the system's contextual awareness.
 The first prompt, "What's the weather like in Tokyo in celsius?", directly maps to the functionality of the `get_weather` tool, and the LLM correctly identifies this and generates the appropriate JSON tool call.
 The second prompt, which asks for commonalities between the two cities, is a conceptual question outside the tool's scope.
 In this case, the LLM correctly bypasses the tool-calling mechanism and provides a direct, creative answer from its own training data, demonstrating the robustness of the overall approach.